sinhp/mcfds/readme.md

-If you have not done already you need to install [Anaconda](https://docs.anaconda.com/anaconda/install/index.html)
+If you have not done already you need to install [Anaconda](https://docs.anaconda.com/anaconda/install/index.html) first.

 ## Install the Dependencies